hug963/SampleRateBar/README.md

 ![screenshot of SampleRateBar](https://github.com/hug963/sampleratebar/blob/master/screenshot.png?raw=true)

-A MacOS menulet written in Swift that lets you easily switch between sample rates for your current audio output.
+A MacOS Menulet to change the sample rate of the current sound output.

-TODO: Add listener to update menulet when audio output is changed by another process
+TODO: Add listener to update menulet when sound output is changed by another process.